justineuro/mdg2abc/index.md

 ```
 ./mdg2midRndN.sh <numnberOfMDGsToMake>
 ```

+A [related Bash script](https://github.com/justineuro/mdginabc2svg) that generates XHTML files that contain the musical scores and audio (plays when the image is clicked-on or tapped) of MDG minuets can be found at the GitHub site [mdginabc2svg](https://github.com/justineuro/mdginabc2svg) or its GitHub Pages Site at [mdginabc2svg](https://justineuro.github.io/mdginabc2svg/).

 ## Acknowledgements
 My sincerest gratitude to Chris Walshaw et al. for the [ABC music notation](http://www.abcnotation.com);  Jean-Francois Moine for [abcm2ps](http://moinejf.free.fr/) and [abcmplugin](http://moinejf.free.fr/), and the accompanying examples, templates, and pointers for the appropriate use of these resources;  Guido Gonzato for the [ABC Plus Project](http://abcplus.sourceforge.net/) and the [abcmidi resources](http://abcplus.sourceforge.net/#abcMIDI) available there, more especially for the ABC resource book *Making Music with ABC 2*; James R. Allwright and Seymour Shlien for [abcmidi](http://abc.sourceforge.net/abcMIDI) source and binaries; and [Artifex, Inc.](https://artifex.com) for Ghostscript (includes the `ps2pdf` converter).
 Special thanks also to the [International Music Score Library Project (IMSLP)](http://imslp.org/) for making available the score for *Musikalisches Würfelspiel, K.516f*.